-You may have an intravenous (IV) drip in your arm that will provide you with fluids until you are able to eat and drink.
+You may have an intravenous (IV) drip in your arm to provide fluids until you are able to eat and drink.
 You may also have a catheter in your bladder to monitor your urine output.

-You may have drain tubes in your neck to drain away any excess fluid and reduce swelling.
+You will have drain tubes in both the flap and donor site to drain away any excess fluid and reduce swelling.